neuralmidifx/neuralmidifx.github.io/docs/Tutorials/Tutorial2-PatternInterpolation.md

 We are familiar with process of generating a random latent vector and using it for inference.
 However, this is the first time that we need to store a custom value that may be used in the future calls of `ModelThread::deploy()` method.
 As mentioned in the [`Data Types`]({{ site.baseurl }}/datatypes/CustomizableDataTypes#customizable-data-for-use-within-itp-mdl-and-ppp-threads), section of the documentation, we can modify the `MDLData` struct to include our custom data.
+Additionally, we will store the slider value in the `MDLData` struct as well to check whether it has changed or since the last call to `ModelThread::deploy()`.

-To do so, let's navigate to [`CustomStructs.h`](https://github.com/behzadhaki/NeuralMidiFXPlugin/blob/tutorials/2_PatternInterpolation/NeuralMidiFXPlugin/NeuralMidiFXPlugin/CustomStructs.h) and modify the `MDLData` struct as follows:
+To do so,
+let's navigate to [`CustomStructs.h`](https://github.com/behzadhaki/NeuralMidiFXPlugin/blob/tutorials/2_PatternInterpolation/NeuralMidiFXPlugin/NeuralMidiFXPlugin/CustomStructs.h) and modify the `MDLData` struct as follows: